-Receivables from and Payables to customers include amounts received or posted as cash collateral with respect to OTC derivatives.
+Receivables from and Payables to customers include amounts posted or received as cash collateral with respect to OTC derivatives.
 Collateral amounts are offset with related OTC derivatives where eligible in accordance with current accounting guidance.
+Receivables from customers also includes cash collateral posted to affiliates related to reverse repurchase and repurchase agreements.

-Receivables and Payables - Brokers, Dealers and Clearing Organizations trades.
-Receivables and payables arising from unsettled trades are reported on a net basis.
+Receivables and Payables - Brokers, Dealers and Clearing Organizations